catamphetamine/webpack-isomorphic-tools/README.md

       //
       //  module             - a webpack stats module
       //
+      //                       (to understand what a "module" is
+      //                        read the "What's a "module"" section of this readme)
+      //
       //  regular_expression - a regular expression
       //                       composed of this asset type's extensions
       //                       e.g. /\.scss$/, /\.(ico|gif)$/